forsakend0ll/automatic-backup-system/README.md

   - Documents: Glacier after 30 days, Deep Archive after 180 days
   - Photos: Glacier after 30 days, Deep Archive after 180 days
   - Database: Glacier after 7 days
+- For **demonstration purposes**, these transitions can be temporarily set to 1 day so the behavior can be observed immediately in the project demo.

 ---